 Believing that Edward Lear could be the bridge uniting Corfu with Great Britain, he commissioned, with some friends, the acclaimed sculptor Margot Roulleau-Gallais to create a bronze bust of Edward Lear, which is now permanently displayed in the most prestigious literary institution of Greece, the Corfu Reading Society.
 In 2014 he co-founded, with Derek Johns, The Edward Lear Society (www.edwardlearsociety.org) to advance the knowledge and education and to preserve and protect all matters in connection with the heritage, writings, work and painting of Edward Lear.
 Since then, a number of lectures have taken place and amongst the speakers Nicholas Parsons performed his masterpiece “How pleasant to know Mr Lear”.

-He is now involved with organising a series of events to celebrate in the year 2018 the Bicentenary of the creation in Corfu and Malta of the Order of St Michael and St George.
+In 2018 he organised a series of events to celebrate in the bicentenary of the creation in Corfu and Malta of the Order of St Michael and St George.
 He is proud that one of his ancestors, Dionysio, Count Flamburiari, was bestowed the Order in 1857.
-These festivities will be unique as they will honour the Order and at the same time will remind the Corfiots of their important heritage.
+These festivities were unique as they honour the Order and at the same time remind the Corfiots of their important heritage.

 Trustees of the Corfu Heritage Foundation

 - Sir Simon Orr-Ewing Bt

 Registered Charity VAT No. 997346869, P.O.
 Box 322, 49100 Greece